 The Law Offices of Michael M. Raheb, P.A. are DUI attorneys in Fort Lauderdale, Florida who work closely with individuals facing drunk driving charges.
 Being convicted of a DUI in Florida can have serious consequences for your driving record, your right to drive, can result in time in jail, and can also result in collateral consequences, including increased insurance rates, difficulty getting jobs, and loss of your job if your work involves driving.
 Our DUI lawyers will take the time to review the circumstances of your arrest, the charges against you, the evidence officers have gathered, and we will offer you an honest assessment of your case.
 We can use a range of DUI defenses to fight your charges or we may be able to negotiate lesser charges.
 If you are facing a DUI lawyer Fort Lauderdale, Florida you need the DUI law counsel at the Law Offices of Michael M. Raheb, P.A.
+If, however, you are not in this area, you will want to look at a dui attorney Springfield IL, or one more local to where your charge is based.

 Consequences of a DUI Conviction in Fort Lauderdale, Florida